aimms/documentation/pro/appl-state.rst

 .. note::

-    The function ReferencedIdentifiers can be used to find all referenced identifiers in a given subset of AllIdentifiers and thus extend the identifier subsets pointed to by :token:`pro::ManagedSessionInputCaseIdentifierSet` and :token:`pro::ManagedSessionOutputCaseIdentifierSet` as needed.
+    * The function ReferencedIdentifiers can be used to find all referenced identifiers in a given subset of AllIdentifiers and thus extend the identifier subsets pointed to by :token:`pro::ManagedSessionInputCaseIdentifierSet` and :token:`pro::ManagedSessionOutputCaseIdentifierSet` as needed.

+	* We advise you to use those 2 sets, if you would like to optimize your data transfer time.

 Optional action to be taken after case load
 +++++++++++++++++++++++++++++++++++++++++++